elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

     }
 ```

-Then, we can update our `view` function and create a new `viewItem` function
+Then, we can update our `viewGame` function and create a new `viewItem`
-that takes in a `model` argument and returns some SVG code to render:
+function that takes in a `model` argument and returns some SVG code to render:

 ```elm
 viewGame : Model -> Svg Msg